andytumelty/linux-sysadmin-interview-questions/README.md

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.
+* What's the difference between a type 1 and type 2 hypervisor?
+* Can you name some hypervisors?

 ####[[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>